-10.8 Part-Time or Secondary
+10.6 Part-Time

 - Minimum 24-month of Part-Time or Secondary income with same employer. - Written VOE (Form 1005) completed in full by same employer verifying most recent two years. - Income, employment and assets are stated and verified.
-Documentation may not be more than 90 days from date note is signed.

-- Borrowers must have two years consistent employment with the same employer. - Calculation: Develop a 2-year average of the income.
+Documentation may not be more than 90 days from date note is signed. - Borrowers must have two years consistent employment with the same employer. - Calculation: Develop a 2-year average of the income.

-10.9 Rental
+10.7 Rental

-10.9.1 Rental Property Other Than Subject Property
+10.7.1 Rental Property Other Than Subject Property

-If the property was acquired during the most recent tax filing year
+If the property was acquired on or before the most recent tax filing year